meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

   );
 ```

-This is the core functionality of the app!
+We're done with the core functionality of the app!
 We can add notes, edit them, and delete them, and it is all saved in a single stateful variable.
 Next we'll turn this humble React app into a Chrome extension.

 The full code of `StickyNotes.js` at this point is as follows: